Sex Worker HIV Risk: What the Evidence Actually Says

 Core driver

-HIV transmission is often low probability per act, but more acts increases the chance of encountering an untreated infection over time.
-That is probability, not moral judgement.
+HIV transmission is often low probability per act, but repeated exposures over time can increase the chance of encountering an untreated infection.
+That is probability, not character judgement.

 Core driver